 Pilates concentrates on strengthening the body with an emphasis on the core.
 This helps to improve general fitness and overall well being.

-Pilates develops better posture, balance and flexibility.
-Pilates also focuses on the mind body connection.
+Pilates can help develop better posture, balance and flexibility.
 Performing the exercises correctly requires a mind body connection to achieve the maximum results.

 The health benefits of Pilates include:

 Good posture - Pilates will teach you to gain and maintain good posture.
 The exercises require that your body is in as good alignment as is available to your body.

 This is especially beneficial if you suffer from lower back pain.